-A university president serving deprived communities in Chiapas, Mexico and consulted for this paper explains that by offering 14 online careers, enrolment in the university increased rapidly.
-However, with time, it also decreased to concerning levels.
-The inquiry concludes that students who graduate from the said programs are consistently being rejected by local businesses for employment.
+A university president serving deprived communities in Chiapas, Mexico and consulted for this paper explains that by offering 14 online careers, enrolment in the university increased rapidly but, over time, decreased to concerning levels.
+The inquiry concludes that students who graduate from the said programs are consistently being rejected by local businesses for employment (Escorcia, 2017).

-Common entrepreneurial beliefs define online learning as low quality and, worse, they see graduates as low performers who are not desirable employees for the business.
-Despite the university's reaction and efforts to correct this perception, the enrolment rate continues to slightly increase but keeps on a low level.
-Further, it is socially accepted that online options uphold a high dropout rate.
+Common entrepreneurial beliefs define online learning as low quality and, worse, they see graduates as low performers who are not desirable employees for their business.
+Despite the university's efforts to correct this perception, the enrolment rate continues to increase slightly but remains at a low level (Escorcia, 2017).
+Further, it is socially accepted that online options have a high dropout rate.